 After a while, I felt that I had become hungry from the smell of seaweed ;) Make sure to drink a lot of water while in the seaweed bath.
 A bottle of cold, clean Icelandic water is provided.

-Afterwards, I could still smell the seaweed and it lingered until I had a shower the next morning, but that didn't bother me as I love the smell of seaweed.
+Afterwards, I could still smell the seaweed, and it lingered until I had a shower the next morning, but that didn't bother me as I love the smell of seaweed.
 My skin felt like silk.
-I bought some seaweed powder to take home with me, as I want to experience this again.
-Now I just have to find somebody, who owns a hot tub ;)

 Seaweed powder at the Reykhólar Seabaths

-Sjávarsmiðjan - Reykhólar Seabaths is a family run business, located in an old restored workshop in which they also run a café.
-They sell seaweed products like seaweed flakes, seaweed salt and the seaweed powder, which I soaked in.
-Inside their café, I saw this green powder in 2 bowls, this is the seaweed powder used in the sea baths.
+Sjávarsmiðjan - Reykhólar Seabaths is a family-run business, located in an old, restored workshop where they also run a café.
+They sell seaweed products like seaweed flakes, seaweed salt, and this seaweed powder, which I soaked in.

 Þörungaverksmiðjan factory at Reykhólar

-Þörungaverksmiðjan Thorverk factory started operating in 1975-1976 using hot geothermal water from Reykhólar, of which there is plenty, as an energizer.
-The seaweed (kelp) is dried by geothermal energy and milled into a powder.
 This is the powder used for the seaweed baths and as a facial mask.
 This powder is called Algae Náttúra and is a 100% pure natural product.
 And certified organic.

 Algae Náttúra

-There is another factory opposite the Þörungaverksmiðjan Thorverk factory - Saltverksmiðjan Salt factory, which has been operating since 2013, uses waste heat from Þörungaverksmiðjan Thorverk factory - talking about being environmental - the factory is powered by geothermal heat from the wastewater!!
+It has been operating since 2013 and uses waste heat from the Þörungaverksmiðjan Thorverk factory, which is very environmentally friendly - the factory is powered by geothermal heat from the wastewater!

-If you drive down to the harbour at Reykhólar you will see both factories.
-From the sea by the Saltverksmiðjan Salt factory, there is steam coming up from the wastewater.
-This factory uses only the heat from the water as an energizer and then the remaining tepid water is released back into the environment.
-Brilliant, I think!
+If you drive down to the harbour at Reykhólar, you will see both factories.
+From the sea by the Saltverksmiðjan Salt factory, steam rises from the wastewater.

 Þörungaverksmiðjan factory

-Reykhólar is located some 228 km away from Reykjavík which is a 3-hour-drive.
+Reykhólar is located 228 km from Reykjavík, a 3-hour drive.
 It is perfect to stay here for the first night when you are visiting the Region of the Westfjords of Iceland.
-Or more nights; I stayed there for 3 nights and don't think I saw everything I wanted to see.

-To reach this area you can rent a car in Reykjavík.
+To reach this area, you can rent a car in Reykjavík.

 Have a lovely time at Reykhólar :)